tperelle/iac-showroom/README.md

 ![iac-showroom](./images/iac-showroom.png)

-This project demonstrates how to provision a sample cloud infrastructure using different IaC tools:
+This project demonstrates how to provision a sample of cloud infrastructure using different IaC tools:
 - [Terraform](./iac/terraform/)
 - [OpenTofu](./iac/opentofu/)
 - [Pulumi](./iac/pulumi/)